Todd Bolender: Later career

-Todd Bolender's illustrious career allotted him the opportunity to work and cultivate relationships with Igor Stravinsky, Aaron Copland, Virgil Thomson and Samuel Barber.
+He worked with Igor Stravinsky, Aaron Copland, Virgil Thomson and Samuel Barber.

 While the bulk of his choreography was for ballet companies, Bolender also choreographed for musical theater, opera and television, starting in 1952 with Time Remembered for Albi Marre Productions.
 In 1969, he choreographed The Conquering Hero, followed by Cry for Us All in 1970.
 In Turkey, where he worked in the seventies, Bolender choreographed My Fair Lady, Fiddler on the Roof, Man of La Mancha, and Showboat.
 In Kansas City, he choreographed for many operas, including Samson and Delilah for which the dancing got a better review than the singing.

 Bolender taught throughout his career in New York and as a guest teacher all over the United States as well as in Turkey, Japan, Austria, and Germany.
 From 1963 to 1966, he was ballet director for the Cologne Opera House and from 1966 to 1969 he filled the same role in Frankfurt.
 With Janet Reed he was a founding director of Pacific Northwest Ballet in 1975 and for three years starting in 1977 he was ballet director in the Atatürk Opera House.